nextcloud/documentation/user_manual/groupware/sync_android.rst

 Without the Nextcloud mobile app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you don't want to install the Nextcloud mobile app, the following steps are required:
+If you don not want to install the Nextcloud mobile app, the following steps are required:

 1. Install `DAVx⁵ (formerly known as DAVDroid) <https://www.davx5.com/download/>`_ on your Android device,